Skip to main content

 Using Environment Variables

 In Orkes Conductor, environment variables help manage frequently used values across multiple workflows.
-By storing these variables globally in Conductor, you can reuse them in workflows to improve efficiency and maintainability.
+These variables are stored at the cluster level and can be reused across workflows to improve maintainability.

 Creating environment variables